English

 Isle of Thanet

-The Great Heathen Army also known as the Viking Great Army, was a coalition of Scandinavian warriors, who invaded England in 865 AD.
+The Great Heathen Army also known as the Viking Great Army, was a coalition of Scandinavian warriors, who invaded England in 865 CE.
 Since the late 8th century, the Vikings had been engaging in raids on centres of wealth such as monasteries.
 The Great Heathen Army was much larger and aimed to occupy and conquer the four English kingdoms of East Anglia, Northumbria, Mercia and Wessex.

 866 Jan 1

-Norse armies captured York
+Norse armies capture York

 York, England